List of minor Scottish Cup entrants (1873–1894): Duntocher F.C.

 The short-lived Clydebank club made next to no impact on the game.
 It only lasted one season, joining the Scottish Football Association in 1886 and leaving it in 1887.

 The club had only two matches of note.
 In the first round of the 1886–87 Scottish Cup, when, with the club 8–0 down to Dumbarton Athletic, and the rain teeming down, the Duntocher players walked off and abandoned the game.
-It reached the third round of the 1886–87 Dumbartonshire Cup, thanks to a bye and second round opponents Dumbarton Hibernians not turning up to the club's Clydebank ground, so Duntocher kicked off and claimed the tie.
+It reached the third round of the 1886–87 Dunbartonshire Cup, thanks to a bye and second round opponents Dumbarton Hibernians not turning up to the club's Clydebank ground, so Duntocher kicked off and claimed the tie.
 There had been some confusion over the venue as the Hibernians had choice of ground, but could not host it themselves, because their ground was not private.
 In the third round, the club was easily beaten 3–0 at Union, all three goals coming in a brief first-half burst.